 We have hatched several clutches of eggs with our chickens.
 They all went very smoothly with excellent hatch rates and not a single causality.
 The momma hen did all the work and the babies were healthy and made it safely to adulthood.
-We went into hatching duck eggs with a sense that this would be just as easy.
+We went into hatching duck eggs with the sense that this would be just as easy.
 We were so wrong.
 Want to read more about hatching eggs with chickens?
 Click here

-In our second summer of keeping ducks we were delighted when one of our ducks went broody!
-While our chickens go broody all the time, we had read that ducks don’t go broody nearly as often.
-We also had read that many domestic ducks are not successful in sticking out the broody period and even if they do, are not good at mothering their young.
-The duck in question, Peggy, is a beautiful Cayuga.
-She is sweet & shy and was young & healthy but born with a bad leg so was more often found sitting under trees rather than foraging around the yard.
-She seemed like a good candidate for a duck that would stick it out.
+In our second summer of keeping ducks, we were delighted when one of our ducks went broody!
+While our chickens go broody all the time, ducks don’t go broody nearly as often.
+We had read that many domestic ducks are not successful in sticking out the broody period and even if they do, are not good at mothering their young but wanted to give it a try.

 The other females would come in and sit with her on and off during the day and often for the entire night.
-They seemed to have a passing interest in what was going on, but they were by no means ready to volunteer for motherhood!
-Unfortunately, during their visits they often left a new egg that the momma duck would scoop into her nest.
+They seemed to have a passing interest in what was going on, but they were by no means ready to volunteer for motherhood.
+Unfortunately, during their visits, they often left a new egg that the momma duck would scoop into her nest.

 Two days later though, she gave up on the nest, seemingly out of the blue.
 She started spending more and more time away from the nest until it was clear she was just done with it.
 The eggs were getting cold and we needed to do something.
 Luckily, we had a chicken that was also broody.
 We took the eggs and gave them to her.
 Several days later, one tiny duckling emerged.
 The other eggs never hatched, I think they had gotten too cold.

 The baby was gently slipped into the duck nest and Peggy took to it right away!
 We gave the new family some food & water and things were going smoothly.
-Unfortunately in the morning, we found the duckling dead in the run.
-Our main feed & water for the flock was on a pallet (to cut down on mud) and the baby looked like it got trapped in the pallet.
+Unfortunately the next day, we found the duckling dead in the run.
+Our main feed & water for the flock was on top of a pallet and the baby looked like it got trapped in the pallet.
 Peggy was back on her nest.

 Our duck hatching experiment had gone terribly wrong and I didn’t have any intentions of ever doing it again.
 Too many dead ducklings, too many partially developed, abandoned eggs.